httpland/conditional-request-middleware/README.md

 ## Usage

-To evaluate precondition, you need to provide a function to retrieve the [selected representation](https://www.rfc-editor.org/rfc/rfc9110#selected.representation).
+To evaluate precondition, you need to provide
+[select representation](#select-representation) function to retrieve the [selected representation](https://www.rfc-editor.org/rfc/rfc9110#selected.representation).

 The following example evaluates the `If-None-Match` precondition and handle